enewe101/pytorch-categorical/README.md

 	num_samples = int(1e6)
 	samples = sampler.sample((num_samples,))

+The constructor also takes a `dtype` and a `device` if you want to specify them.
+By default

 # Posterity
 At the time I made this, there was an open issue to incorporate a more rapid sampler based on the alias method (which I use here).
 Hopefully that will